0thferr/0thferr/README.md

  👋 Hi, I’m @0thferr
 - 👀 I’m interested in Javascript, Python, Golang, Ruby, Scala, C&C++, HTML, CI/CD
-- 🌱 I’m currently learning Computer Engineering - Salesian University Center of São Paulo
+- 🌱 Computer Engineering - Salesian University Center of São Paulo
 - 💞️ I’m looking to collaborate on projects devops adn study groups
 - 📫 How to reach me; thais.ferreira07@outlook.com
-- ⚡ Fun fact: I like Literature, games, and animals

 <!---
 0thferr/0thferr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.